 The community of Parkland County, located 20 miles west of the City of Edmonton, part of the Edmonton Metropolitan Region, and located on the CANAMEX corridor, is inviting Australian farmers and investors to explore its opportunities in food/beverage processing, production, logistics and distribution thanks to take advantage of its strategic location, exceptional infrastructure and easy access to its new agricultural resources

-Agriculture represents the largest use of land in the region, with roughly 1.7 million acres of farms covering 80% of the land.
-Conditions in the region are well-suited for grains, oilseeds, pulses, cannabis, hemp, and livestock production.
-The region has been making strides in diversifying its agriculture industry, turning to cannabis and hemp as its latest area of focus.
-The Edmonton Metropolitan Region is one of the few locations in the world that has never experienced a region-wide crop failure.
+Agriculture represents the largest use of land in the Region, with roughly 1.7 million acres of farms covering 80% of the land.
+Conditions in the Region are well-suited for grains, oilseeds, pulses, cannabis, hemp, and livestock production.
+The Region has been making strides in diversifying its agriculture industry, turning to cannabis and hemp as its latest area of focus.
+The Edmonton Metropolitan Region is one of the few locations in the world that has never experienced a Region-wide crop failure.

 In 2016, Alberta exported approximately $10 billion in agri-food products.
 Fifty percent of the seed potatoes grown on the 10,000 seed potato acres in Alberta are exported, with the majority of exports earmarked for the USA and other international markets.